-A GDF has to be built deep underground, in solid rock.
+A Geological Disposal Facility (GDF) has to be built deep underground, in solid rock.
 The rock along with several other engineered barriers plays an important part in keeping people and the environment safe while the waste naturally becomes less radioactive.
 The Working Group has identified a Search Area in Allerdale that could be investigated as part of the Community Partnership.

 The GDF team will study any proposed areas to see if a GDF could safely be built there.